okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 - "joining" is one way to accomplish synchronization between threads
 - the `pthread_join()` subroutine blocks the calling thread until the specified threadid thread terminates
+- The programmer is able to obtain the target thread's termination return status if it was specified in the target thread's call to pthread_exit()